 Early morning drive towards west from Kathmandu, following the winding road over the valley alongside the Trishuli River brings us to a small bustling highway junction called Muglin.
 Here we cross a suspension bridge and leave the East West Highway and continue on the Prithvi Highway that connects Kathmandu and Pokhara.
 After the suspension bridge over the confluence of Trishuli and Marshyangdi, we drive alongside the Marshyandi River towards Pokhara until we reach a town called Dumre which is 148 Kms from Kathmandu.
 On a clear day, the mighty ranges of Annapurna, Ganesh and of Manaslu are intermittently in view.
 Here we leave the Prithvi Highway and turn North and drive 36 kms on a narrow road to Besisahar.
 It will take us approx. 5 to 6 hours from Kathmandu to reach Besisahar.

 Besisahar is a fairly large bustling town with plenty of tourist lodges and restaurants.
 This used to be the starting point of the Annapurna Circuit trek before the construction of the road.
-From Besisahar we need to change our vehicle to a 4 wheel drive jeep and drive alongside the Marshyangdi River on a dirt road for 32 kms to reach Siri Chaur.
-It will be a tiring day with a long drive specially the rough road from Besisahar to Siri Chaur, so we take an early dinner and call it a day early.
+From Besisahar we need to change our vehicle to a 4 wheel drive jeep and drive alongside the Marshyangdi River on a dirt road for 42 kms to reach Chyamje.
+It will be a tiring day with a long drive specially the rough road from Besisahar to Chyamje, so we take an early dinner and call it a day early.

-We walk past the village along the bank of the river and cross a suspension bridge to meet the jeep road on the other side.
+After lunch we walk past the village along the bank of the river and cross a suspension bridge to meet the jeep road on the other side.
 An easy walk along the road passing several small restaurants and small Rainbow trout fisheries brings us to a village called Dharapani.
-This is the end point of the Manaslu Circuit trek.
-Here we stop for lunch.
-After lunch the trail leads through dramatic fir and pine forests.
-After an hour, we reach Bagarchap (2160m), the first village on the trek with typical Tibetan architecture.
+From Dharapani we walk along the wide jeep road for an hour to reach Bagarchap (2160m), the first village on the trek with typical Tibetan architecture.
 Here we may observe firewood stacked on the roofs in preparation for the long, hard winters.
 Excellent views of Lamjung Himal 6983m, Annapurna II 7937m, and Annapurna III 7555m, can be seen towards the west and Mt Manaslu 8156m, Peak 29 7871m, and Himalchuli 7893m, can be seen towards the East.
 There are many apple orchards in this village and around this area.
 Our lodge for the night is in the midst of the apple orchard.

 We begin with a gradual climb steadily through a dense forest.
 There are beautiful waterfalls along the trail.
 After 3 hours walk we reach Timang where we stop for lunch.
 Again breath taking views of Mt.
 Manaslu, Peak 29 and Himalchuli can be seen from here.
 After lunch we continue through the coniferous forest to an amazingly beautiful village of Thanchok.
 It is an old Tibetan style village with beautiful terraced fields and apple orchards.
 After Thanchok, we again meet the jeep road and an easy trek for an hour reaches Koto.
 Koto is a small bustling town with several lodges and a police check post.
 Koto is a junction for the Annapurna Circuit main trail and the Nar Phu Valley trek.
 Restricted area permits are checked for Nar Phu Valley.
 We stay here for the night.